-You can also run the same data through risk scores as part of a KYC process, based on the 4th EU Anti-Money Laundering and Terrorist Financing Directive.
+You can also run the same data through risk scores as part of a KYC process, based on the latest EU Anti-Money Laundering and Terrorist Financing legislation.
 Their clients include a number of Spanish companies in finance, real estate, insurance, luxury goods trade, and even iGaming.

-- Reliable PEP list: the Dow Jones Risk and Compliance list is a sure bet.
+- Reliable PEP list: The Dow Jones Risk & Compliance list is a sure bet.

-- Opaque business and pricing: it’s very hard to know how AMLCheck integrates, how much it costs and if it should work for you.
+- Opaque business and pricing: It’s hard to tell how AMLCheck integrates, how much it costs, and if it should work for you.

-- Spanish region specialists: while AMLCheck supports databases for every market, their product isn’t yet available outside of Spain.
+- Spanish region specialists: While AMLCheck supports databases for every market, their product is certainly focused on Spain.

 ComplyAdvantage’s main goal is to make compliance less painful.
 A relative newcomer on the risk tech scene, the company was born out of the frustration of trying to integrate legacy AML software easily.
-(Charles Delingpole, one of the company’s founders, joined SEON’s Series A round.)
+We should note that Charles Delingpole, one of the company’s founders, joined SEON’s Series A round.

-Its key features include customer screening and monitoring, transaction screening, transaction monitoring, and even adverse information and media checks based on the FATF recommendations (Financial Action Task Force).
+Its key features include customer screening and monitoring, transaction screening, transaction monitoring, and even adverse information and media checks based on the FATF (Financial Action Task Force) recommendations.

 - Free offer: ComplyLaunch is a free version of the tool designed for startup and scale-up fintechs.

 - Adverse information and media check: Not many AML tools let you monitor the news for negative information about your users.

 - The full platform pricing is available upon request.
 But small fintechs can try it for free thanks to the ComplyLaunch program.